black-backdoor/DataBridge/README.md

 # DataBridge
-DataBridge is a library for communication between scripts
+DataBridge is a library for communication between userscripts

 ## Usage